michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0011.md

 ### Definition
 - n: the trait of great self-denial (especially refraining from worldly pleasures)
 ### Family
+- austerity: austerities+
-austerity: austerities+;austere: austerely, austereness, austerer, austerest, austerity
+- austere: austerely, austereness, austerer, austerest, austerity
 ### Examples
 - They got their answer beginning in 2008 when economic crisis and austerity politics proved that democracy did matter.
 - But lawmakers removed some austerity measures that the central government wanted to impose on states accepting the deal.